Skip to main content

 (a) Funding Sources.
 A portion of existing HUD Continuum of Care and HHS block grant funds shall be reallocated to support qualified facilities and programs.

-(b) Performance-Based Funding.
-Federal funding shall be contingent upon measurable outcomes, including a reduction in relapse or overdose rates, an increase in successful program completions and employment placements, and a reduction in repeat homelessness.
+(b) Performance Based Funding.
+Federal funding shall be contingent upon measurable outcomes.
+Including a reduction in relapse or overdose rates.
+An increase in successful program completions and employment placements.
+And a reduction in repeat homelessness.

 (c) Matching Grants.
 States that construct or operate compliant facilities shall be eligible for a 75 percent federal cost match for facility construction and operation.